DocsTelepresenceEnvironment variables

 Telepresence can import environment variables from the cluster pod when running an intercept.
 You can then use these variables with the code running on your laptop of the service being intercepted.

-There are three options available to do this:
+There are several options available to do this:

-This will write the environment variables to a Docker Compose .env file.
-This file can be used with docker-compose when starting containers locally.
-Please see the Docker documentation regarding the file syntax and usage for more information.
+This will write the environment variables to a file.
+This file can be used when starting containers locally.
+The option

 This will write the environment variables to a JSON file.
 This file can be injected into other build processes.